mohnishaggarwal/http-web-server/README.md

 # Simple C++ Web Server

 This is a simple, lightweight web server written in C++, capable of handling HTTP GET requests.
 The server listens on port 80 and serves static content.
-It includes error handling for non-existent files by returning a 404 error.
+It includes  basic error handling and is designed robustly for adding in more complex error handling.

 ## Features